Eeylx/MaydayMaydayMayday/各种教程/Building KLEE with LLVM 3.4/Building KLEE with LLVM 3.4.md

 ## 13. You're ready to go!
 Check the [Tutorials](http://klee.github.io/releases/docs/v1.4.0/tutorials/) page to try KLEE

+## NOTE
-> NOTE: For testing real applications (e.g. Coreutils), you may need to increase your system’s open file limit (ulimit -n).
+For testing real applications (e.g. Coreutils), you may need to increase your system’s open file limit (ulimit -n).
 Something between 10000 and 999999 should work.
-In most cases, the hard limit will have to be increased first, so it is best to directly edit the /etc/security/limits.conf file.
+In most cases, the hard limit will have to be increased first, so it is best to directly edit the /etc/security/limits.conf file. or :

+    ulimit -s unlimited

 ## Extra